1. Strategic Threat IndexClassification: Unclassified / Open SourceResearch Environment

 Source: SIPRI / IISS / CRS

 Iran poses a significant regional threat through its ballistic missile programme, proxy networks (Hezbollah, Houthis, Iraqi PMF), and expanding drone capabilities.
-Iran's nuclear programme is a major proliferation concern.
-It provides weapons and technology to Russia for use in Ukraine.
+Iran's nuclear programme remains a major proliferation concern.
+It provides weapons and technology to Russia for use in Ukraine while using off-budget channels to sustain missile and drone programmes despite economic pressure.

 Key Assessment